 However, when my yellow curry arrived at the table, it was just too beautiful not to photograph!!
 It was delicious too.
 I love curry, and this one was especially nice.
 If I’m ever in the area again I’ll definitely stop by and eat here again!

 After eating our yummy dinner, we went back out and biked back to The Portofino Hotel to return the bikes.
 As we got off the beach part of the bike path Bill pointed out a cute little pinwheel that marks the trail.
 It’s a little bike!
 So adorable.

 It was just getting dark as we got back, and the sunset on the marina was beautiful.
 Bill made a little cameo into this photo too!
-It was the last photo I got to take before my camera (affiliate link) died.
+It was the last photo I got to take before my my camera died.

 I had such a lovely day riding bikes in Redondo Beach, and had such a fun time writing this article about it to share with you guys!
 Thanks for reading, and I’ll talk to you soon about my next adventure!

 Admin Note: This post about bike riding in Redondo Beach first appeared on the blog in July of 2014.
 I have update the post with a few new photos and more description of the area.